timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Example sharder webhook response {#lst:webhook-response}

 When the API server calls the webhook, the sharder first determines the corresponding `ClusterRing` object from the request path and the partitioning key to use for the requested object.
-It then reads all shards of the ring from the `Lease` cache and constructs a consistent hash ring with all available instances.
-Afterward, it determines the desired shard and responds to the API server with an object patch, adding the `shard` label as shown in [@lst:webhook-response].
+Afterward, it determines the desired shard using the consistent hash ring and responds with an object patch, adding the `shard` label as shown in [@lst:webhook-response].

 Finally, the sharder runs the "sharder" controller that handles changes to the set of available shards and the ring's configuration.
 It watches `ClusterRings` and shard `Leases` to reconcile all object assignments of a ring whenever its configuration changes or when a shard becomes available or unavailable (\refevt{new-shard}, \refevt*{shard-down}).